DoSomething/rogue/docs/endpoints/signups.md

   - **campaign_run_id**: (int) optional.
     The drupal campaign run node id of the campaign run the user is signing up for.
   - **northstar_id**: (int) optional.
-    The northstar_id of the user who is signing up.
-Can be sent through from a client.
+    The `northstar_id` of the user who the signup belongs to.
+This `northstar_id` will be used when acting `asClient`.
+Otherwise, if the request comes in acting `asUser`, it will ignore this and attribute the signup to the `northstar_id` from OAuth.
   - **why_participated**: (string) optional.
     The reason why the user participated.
   - **source**: (string) optional (for migration purposes, there are signups on prod with no source).